TeamNoComplyGames/Team-No-Comply-Games-Wordpress/README.md

 **Final Thoughts** This is just a personal guide for me, but I am open to any pull requests and things, and much thanks to the devs at yeopress, and digital ocean!

+##RequireJS

+So requirejs tasks wont be working as mentioned by: https://github.com/pudgereyem/wp-theme-framework-1/blob/master/README%20Yeopress.md

+The path will be incorrect, so navigate to js/globals.js.
+And change the JQuery path, to:
+`jquery: "vendor/jquery/dist/jquery"`

+And you're good!

 ## License

 Licensed under the [Apache License 2.0](http://choosealicense.com/licenses/apache-2.0/)